-This is a guest post was written by an active licensed contractor.
-If you'd like to contribute a story to our blog, let us know.
+This is a guest post that was written by an active licensed contractor.
+If you'd like to contribute a story to our blog, send us an email at [email protected].

 After spending 10 years in the construction industry remodeling kitchens and bathrooms.
 I decided it was time to take the big leap and go out on my own.
 I mean who doesn’t want to be their own boss?
 Why wouldn’t I want to call all the shots and set my own schedule?